Hansmu/docker-tutorial/README.md

 images listed locally that have the same image ID for those three specifiers.
 So it's just 3 tags with the same image ID.
 It's not taking up 3x the space, they're all just referring to the same image that locally exists on the machine.

+Images are made up of file system changes and metadata.
+A Docker image looks like a layer of pancakes.
+It consists of several layers.
+It begins with a blank layer known as scratch.
+Everything set of changes that happens after that on the file system in the image is another layer.
+The layers have their unique identifiers.
+Each layer does something to the image.
+Each layer gets cached onto the user machine.
+This means that if  different images are using the same layers, then they aren't saved several times, but each  layer is cached and then the cached layer is used within that image's stack.
+So suppose that you have a MySQL DB saved on your machine and different images perform different operations on it, then for both of those images the very bottom layer is the same MySQL DB layer.
+When you run `docker history <image>`, then you can see everything that has been done to the image.
+It displays all the layers.
+Each layer represents when and how an image was changed on Docker Hub.
+When you look at the IMAGE column, then there's `<missing>`, that doesn't actually mean something's missing.
+It means that the image itself has the ID of the only layer that has an ID present.
+All the other layers that don't represent the image itself are with the missing tag.
+The present ID is the same as when you use `docker image ls`

+When you run a container off of an image, then all Docker does is creates a new read-write layer on top of the image.
+However when you're changing files in the image then a thing happens which is known as copy on write.
+The file system will take that changed file out of the image and copy it into the container.

+`docker image inspect <image identifier>` - this can be used to see all sorts of information about the image.
+For example what ports need to be opened up ("ExposedPorts").